-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Years ended September 30, 2014 and 2013
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars) Three month period ended December 31, 2014 and 2013 (Unaudited)

 The Group also earns rental income from operating leases of its properties.
 Rental income is recognized on an accrual basis.